RETAIL MARKET STUDY

 The shoppers at Bergdorf Goodman would rarely go into Walmart, and vice versa.

-While the middle played
+While the middle plays

 In this paradigm, and because of their polar positions, luxury retailers and discount stores already come with a built-in audience.